A guide to child CPR and using an AED on children

 • If an AED is available, it can be a life-saving tool and should be used.

-• For children under 8, deploy an AED with a child mode or pediatric pads if possible.
+• For children under 8, deploy an AED with a child mode if possible.
 If not, deploy a standard adult AED.

 • Always call emergency services first.
 Never let fear stop you from acting.
 Doing something is always better than doing nothing.